Making Waves: November 2024

 CSULB awarded silver-level ‘Bike Friendly University’ status

 The Beach has been recognized as a silver-level “Bike Friendly University” by the League of American Bicyclists in 2024, honoring its commitment to supporting a safe and sustainable biking environment on campus.
 Cyclists at CSULB enjoy convenient “parking” next to their destinations, eliminating parking permit costs, and can plan their routes using the Long Beach and Orange County bike maps.
 The university also offers resources including three bike fix-it stations, free tool kits at the Visitor Information Center and Parking Office, and U-locks and bike lights available at the campus bookstore.
 With this silver-level designation, CSULB is actively promoting green transportation options and fostering a bike-friendly campus.
+The Campus Wheel Path project provides information, maps and tips for cyclists.

 Professor’s poem highlights Indigenous perspectives

 Theresa Gregor, an associate professor in American Indian Studies, brings a dedicated focus to California and American Indian women’s experiences through her scholarship and creative work, emphasizing gender, identity and cultural revitalization.
-Her recent poem “Hantak Siñy/Frog Woman” was published in “Yaámay: An Anthology of Feminine Perspectives Across Indigenous California,” adding to her contributions in the areas of language repatriation and decolonization.
+Her recent poem “Hantak Siñy/Frog Woman” was published in “Yáamay: An Anthology of Feminine Perspectives Across Indigenous California,” adding to her contributions in the areas of language repatriation and decolonization.
 As demand for ethnic studies courses grows, Gregor and her colleagues’ commitment ensures that CSULB students gain valuable insights into Indigenous histories and perspectives.

-Trivia team wins sixth straight Grasshopper Cup
+Trivia team wins sixth straight time, retains Grasshopper Cup

 Have an item for Making Waves?
 Send your submissions to Wendy Thomas Russell.